 Is Provenir available in Southeast Asia?

 Yes.
 Provenir runs its APAC HQ from Singapore at Marina Bay Financial Centre Tower 2, has a named GM APAC (John Warren), and has published content covering Indonesia, Malaysia, Singapore, the Philippines, and Australia.
 Ryt Bank in Malaysia is a named SEA customer.
 Among global decisioning incumbents, Provenir's SEA presence is the most developed.
-The presence is calibrated for tier-1 and tier-2 bank deals, not the segment below tier-one.
+The presence is calibrated for tier-1 and tier-2 bank deals, not the lenders below the tier-1 ceiling.

 How does Provenir's data marketplace compare to Floowed's integrations?

 Provenir's Global Data Marketplace lists 120+ pre-integrated data partners (bureaus, fraud, KYC, alt-data), weighted toward EU and US coverage.
-Floowed ships with 40+ integrations across LMS, credit bureaus, KYC, and banking tools, deliberately scoped to the connectors SEA lenders actually use.
+Floowed ships with 40+ integrations across LMS, credit bureaus, KYC, and banking tools, scoped to the connectors lenders actually use.
 Marketplace breadth is a tier-1 buying criterion.
-SEA local coverage is a Floowed buying criterion.
+Practical local coverage is a Floowed buying criterion.
 Different shortlists.

 How long does a Provenir deployment take?

 Industry norm is six months and up, typically with Provenir Professional Services involved.
 Complex tier-1 implementations run longer.
-Floowed activates in the same week, with no professional services attached.
+Floowed goes live in weeks, not the quarters tier-1 rollouts take, with no consulting engagement attached.

 Provenir uses a drag-and-drop flow builder with single-click deploy and a recently added AI Assistant that supports natural-language queries.
 The product is low-code in the same shape as most enterprise decisioning platforms: built around a risk analyst as the operator.
-Floowed's Decisioning Canvas takes a different approach: credit officers edit rules in plain English, designed around a non-technical lending operator.
+Floowed's Decisioning Engine takes a different approach: credit and risk teams edit rules in plain English, with the credit officer operating day to day.

 How does Floowed's document intelligence differ?

-Floowed reads handwritten, scanned, and photographed bank statements, payslips, and IDs natively, end-to-end.
-Provenir's recently launched embedded LLM document review works for clean digital PDFs.
-In SEA SME lending, applicants submit photos and scans, not clean PDFs, so the architectural difference is operational, not theoretical.
+Floowed reads and analyses handwritten, scanned, and photographed bank statements, payslips, passbooks, and IDs natively, end-to-end, then runs income normalization, cash-flow analysis, fraud signals, and cross-document validation on top.
+It even cross-checks what a document claims against the evidence in the image, an ID against a selfie, a vehicle title against the chassis photo.
+Provenir's recently launched embedded LLM document review, like US-built IDPs (Ocrolus, Rossum, Hyperscience), works for clean digital PDFs.
+When applicants submit photos and scans, not clean PDFs, the architectural difference is operational, not theoretical.
 See also Floowed vs Taktile and Floowed vs Zest AI.

 Does Floowed have its own credit scoring model?

 No. Floowed is score-agnostic.
-Bring any score, including CredoLab, Trusting Social, Zest, FICO, Experian, your local bureau, or your internal model.
+Bring any score, including CredoLab, Trusting Social, Zest, FICO, Experian, your local bureau, or your internal model, and it is absorbed unchanged.
 Floowed orchestrates them as inputs to the policy.
-We do not compete with scoring vendors, we use them.
+We orchestrate, we do not compete with scoring vendors, we use them.

 The bottom line

-Provenir is the most credible global decisioning incumbent in Southeast Asia, with the Singapore APAC HQ, the named GM, the data marketplace, and the tier-1 logos to back the position up.
-For a tier-1 SEA bank that wants one vendor across the full credit lifecycle and is comfortable with a six-figure floor and a multi-quarter implementation, Provenir is on the shortlist for real reasons.
+Provenir is the most credible global decisioning incumbent, with the Singapore APAC HQ, the named GM, the data marketplace, and the tier-1 logos to back the position up.
+For a tier-1 bank that wants one vendor across the full credit lifecycle and is comfortable with a six-figure floor and a multi-quarter implementation, Provenir is on the shortlist for real reasons.
 We acknowledge that and we do not chase that buyer.

-Floowed solves a concrete, bounded problem for the SEA lender that needs to grow the loan book this quarter without growing risk, on the documents applicants actually send, with a credit officer who edits the policy directly, at a price the budget can absorb.
+Floowed solves a concrete, bounded problem for the lender that needs to grow the loan book this quarter without growing risk, on the documents applicants actually send, with credit and risk teams who edit the policy directly, at a price the budget can absorb.
 If that is your operational reality, the right comparison is not which incumbent you should evaluate.
-The right comparison is whether you should evaluate one at all when a SEA-native platform is built for the buyer you are.
+The right comparison is whether you should evaluate one at all when a platform built around two products, Document Intelligence and a Decisioning Engine, is built for the buyer you are.